Run a command of this form to list hosts associated with the cluster:

 ceph orch tuned-profile rm <profile-name>

-When a profile is removed, cephadm will clean up the file previously written to /etc/sysctl.d
+When a profile is removed, cephadm cleans up the file previously written to

-To add or modify a setting for an existing profile:
+To add or modify a setting in an existing profile:

 ceph orch tuned-profile add-setting <profile-name> <setting-name> <value>